HacKanCuBa/blake2signer/docs/docs/faq.md

 # FAQ

+## Is this project being maintained?

+Yes, I'm actively maintaining it, and producing releases on a regular basis, even with new features.
+As a general rule, you can check the [repo activity](https://gitlab.com/hackancuba/blake2signer/activity) or the [commits graph](https://gitlab.com/hackancuba/blake2signer/-/network/develop).

 ## How can I do *something*?

 Check the [examples](examples.md) and [details](details.md) for more information.
 If you still can't solve your doubt, please [open an issue](https://gitlab.com/hackancuba/blake2signer/-/issues/new).